ros-industrial/ros_canopen/canopen_core/readme.md

 Welcome to the ROS2 canopen documentation.

 ## About
 ROS2 CANopen is being developed and maintainted by the [ROS-Industrial Consortium](rosindustrial.org).
-The package heavily builds ontop of [Lely's canopen stack](https://opensource.lely.com/canopen/).
+The package heavily builds on top of [Lely's canopen stack](https://opensource.lely.com/canopen/).

 ## Getting started